timothygebhard/hsr4hci/README.md

 ---

-This repository contains the code for all experiments and figures in our paper ***Half-sibling regression meets Direct Imaging: PSF modeling and subtraction using a flexible, domain knowledge-driven, causal framework***.
+This repository contains the code for all experiments and figures in our paper ***Half-sibling regression meets exoplanet imaging: PSF modeling and subtraction using a flexible, domain knowledge-driven, causal framework***.

-[TODO: Add link to paper once it is published.]
+**[TODO: Add link to paper once it is published.]**

 ---

-## ⚡ Quickstart
+## ⚡ Getting started

+The code in this repository is organized as a Python package named `hsr4hci` together with a set of scripts that use the functions and classes of the package.
 To get started, clone this repository and install `hsr4hci` as a Python package:

 ```